Saudi critics use Group of 20 summit to highlight human rights concerns

 As one retort, Saudi dissidents human rights groups have organized an “Alt G-20” to virtually coincide with the Riyadh summit and protest the crown prince’s crushing of dissent.

 In October, 45 U.S. lawmakers sent a letter to Secretary of State Mike Pompeo urging Washington to boycott the summit unless Saudi Arabia addressed a litany of human rights concerns.
-The list included accountability for the 2018 murder of Khashoggi, which the CIA concluded Mohammed had ordered, the release of jailed female activists, and an end to Riyadh’s military campaigns in war-torn Yemen.
+The list included accountability for the 2018 murder of Khashoggi, which the CIA concluded Mohammed had ordered, the release of jailed female activists and an end to Riyadh’s military campaigns in war-torn Yemen.

 Pompeo will be in Riyadh for the summit and to meet with the crown prince, who has denied involvement in Khashoggi’s killing.
 It is unclear whether President Trump, who has forged close ties with Mohammed, will virtually attend, as the U.S. leader continues to contest his defeat in this month’s presidential election.